jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 13) What is the name of the command you use in systemd to inspect, start, stop, and modify process states?
 d) systemctl

-14) What would be the command to disable (make the service not start at boot time) the httpd service on Fedora 22 using systemd?
+14) What would be the command to disable (make the service not start at boot time) the httpd service on Fedora using systemd?
-d)  sudo systemctl disable httpd.service
+b)  sudo systemctl disable apache2.service

 15) What is the Linux command to inspect processes (not part of systemd)?
 b) ps